 The query performance of Dwarf and the reduced Cubetrees is presented in Table 9.
-The WL column denotes the workload used.
 Dwarf is about an order of magnitude faster than the reduced Cubetrees in the Weather datasets Meteo-9, Meteo-12), and 2-3 times faster in the Forest dataset.
 Dwarf performs significantly better in the Weather datasets due to the correlation of the attributes in these datasets.
 Because coalescing happened at the top levels of the structure, a large fraction of nodes at the top levels were cached, thus improving performance dramatically.